-There are numerous dog food brands that promise nutritious, health & a delicious meal for your pet, hence finding a product that matches your dog’s needs, as well as choice, is essential.
-One must also be aware of all the nutritional facts to make sure, the quantity that is fed to them is correct.
+There are numerous dog food brands that promise nutritious, healthy & a delicious meal for your pet, hence finding a product that matches your dog’s needs, as well as choice, is essential.
+One must also be aware of all the nutritional facts to make sure the quantity that is fed to them is correct.

 To keep your dog healthy and happy, here are a few things you need to consider: